Cenikl/SQL-Project/README.md

 | liste des choix d'offre des clients                                                                                | BASIC       | 3                 |

-This is a repo where we will work on the database

 #### Fixed voyage.sql bug where nb_place_dispo > 0